-Fitch Ratings has affirmed Togo-based Ecobank Transnational Incorporated's (ETI) Long-Term Issuer Default Rating (IDR) at 'B'.
+Fitch Ratings has affirmed Togo-based Ecobank Transnational Incorporated's (ETI) Long-Term Issuer Default Rating (IDR) and Viability Rating (VR) at 'B-' and 'b-' respectively.
 The Outlook is Stable.
-ETI is the holding company of the Pan-African Ecobank group.
+A full list of rating actions is below.

 Key Rating Drivers

 IDRS and VR